Desbeers/ChordProMac/TestBuild/README.md

 # Test build

+## Notice:

+**As of 14 June 2024, the TestBuilds only work proper on Apple Silicone**

+Reason is that I rebuild the **ChordPro** core on my M1 mac so the core is *arm* only at the moment.
+That will be fixed for any official release in the future.

 This is an unsigned, intel only test build for macOS 12 and later.

 - Download the dmg and open it.